-This digital companion is a “making of” of this cosmopolitan revolutionary moment documented in Rogue Revolutionaries.
+This digital companion is a “making of” of the cosmopolitan revolutionary moment documented in my book Rogue Revolutionaries.

 What is the book about?